-- Enterprise wireless in remaining City Facilities (BPAC, Planning and Engineering, Log Cabin, Horizon Stage) - Server room investments to address aged cooling infrastructure - City-wide Cyber Security Training Program (continuation) - Desktop Monitoring
+- Enterprise wireless in remaining City facilities (BPAC, Planning and Development, and Engineering, Log Cabin, Horizon Stage) - Server room investments to address aged cooling infrastructure - City-wide Cyber Security Training Program (continuation) - Desktop monitoring

-- Cyber attacks on city information assets.
-The City has already been exposed to such attacks and attempts to de-fraud the City. - Degradation of city information technology assets as a result of improperly cooled server rooms and other facility challenges.
+- Cyber attacks on City information assets.
+The City has already been exposed to such attacks and attempts to de-fraud the City. - Degradation of City information technology assets as a result of improperly cooled server rooms and other facility challenges.

-- Residents: assurance of City system access (access on line applications, etc.) and protection of personal information - Council and Administration: effective oversight of information assets and mitigation of privacy breaches or cyber-attack risks
+- Residents: Assurance of City system access (access on line applications, etc.) and protection of personal information. - Council and Administration: Effective oversight of information assets and mitigation of privacy breaches or cyber-attack risks.

 Capital Profile: Fibre Ring

 Timelines: 2022-2027

 Asset Category: Civic Infrastructure

-2022: \$445,763
+Cost: 2022 : \$445,763

-2023: \$175,638
+2023 : \$175,638

-Cost: 2024: \$226,300
+2024 : \$226,300

-2025: \$154,813
+2025 : \$154,813

-2026: \$594,113
+2026 : \$594,113

-2027: \$253,775
+2027 : \$253,775

-Work required to leverage the broadband project fibre connections to City Facilities.
-Provision, configure, testing of equipment: firewalls, switches, wireless equipment.
-This project becomes viable due to the Broadband investment that the City partnered with TELUS on in 2021.
+Work required to leverage the broadband project fibre connections to City facilities including the provision, configuration and testing of equipment (firewalls, switches, wireless).
+This project is possible due to the broadband investment that the City partnered with Telus on in 2021.

 - Ensure that City facilities have redundant network connections and access to high speed connectivity to improve access to systems/data and reduce risk of unscheduled outages.
-This investment will increase speeds for business users and increase the public wifi available in key areas of the City. - Key deliverables include: - o Designing the network - o Determining and acquiring necessary equipment - o Stage, configure and test equipment - Launch and monitor the updated system connectivity - Each component of the plan in the out years is independent
+This investment will increase speeds for business users and increase the public Wi-Fi available in key areas of the City. - Key deliverables include: - Designing the network - Determining and acquiring necessary equipment - Stage, configure and test equipment - Launch and monitor the updated system connectivity - Each component of the plan in the out years is independent

-• At this time, the City does not have a backup if connectivity is lost in a City facility.
-The Fibre ring will ensure that one facility losing an outage can access connectivity through the fibre ring.
+At this time, the City does not have a backup if connectivity is lost in a City facility.
+The fibre ring will ensure that one facility losing an outage can access connectivity through the fibre ring.

-- Residents: increased access to public wifi locations in City facilities - Administration: productivity losses minimized when connectivity is impacted in a City facility
+- Residents: Increased access to public Wi-Fi locations in City facilities. - Administration: Productivity losses minimized when connectivity is impacted in a City facility.

-Capital Profile: Electric Vehicle Strategy
+Capital Profile: Electric Vehicle Charging Stations

 Timelines: 2022

 Asset Category: Civic Infrastructure

 2022 \$15,000

 Cost: 2023 \$15,000

 2024 \$15,000

-This project will see the in-house development of an Electric Vehicle Strategy.
+This project will see the in-house development of an Electric Vehicle Strategy and Charging Stations.
 This strategy will review our current vehicle fleet and set out a "road map" to electrify the City's fleet over the coming years through regular vehicle lifecycle replacements or as grant funding becomes available.

-- Costs for future purchase of Electric Vehicles (EV) will be included into the life-cycle planning once the EV Strategy is complete.
+- Costs for future purchase of Electric Vehicles (EV) will be included into the lifecycle planning once the EV Strategy is complete.
 The strategy will also review and develop an EV charging network within the City.
 Having a network that can connect into other provincial charging networks will ensure that Spruce Grove is on the map within the EV world.
 This type of network will help draw EV drivers to the City, while also being accessible to residents of Spruce Grove and for City's future EV fleet.
 We are currently proposing the installation of one Level 2 charger a year for the next three years to build the awareness that Spruce Grove has charging stations and then increase the number of stations as the demand increases.
 These charging stations will be planned through the EV strategy. - To commence the strategy, a Level 2 charger will be installed at a location to be determined out of the strategy work.

-- Analysis on how many vehicles in the City will require a charging station will impact the program need - The ability to access grants to support the expansion of this program will be critical.
+- Analysis on how many vehicles in the City will require a charging station will impact the program need. - The ability to access grants to support the expansion of this program will be critical.